chrispab/controller/README.md

-## controller
+## Controller
-### Description
 A Python/Flask/ environmental control system to run on PCDuino 3 or Raspberry Pi
-Monitor temp and humidy and controls heating to manage setpoint temp.
+Monitors temp and humidity and intelligently controls heating to manage setpoint temp.

 Also contains embedded Database for record/datalogging storage.
 Provides embedded webserver for graphical feedback.